Design is a creative problem.

 It’s integration.

-Design platforms like Canva will continue to own creative creation.
+Design platforms will continue to own creative creation.
 Bulk systems will handle structured, repeatable output.